 Faster turnaround – Some high-speed punch presses offer a production volume of as many as 400 strokes per minute.
 Non-metallic stamping or punching can create up to 200,000 nylon washers per day, while injection molding makes closer to only 25,000-30,000 per day.

 Above all else, stamping nylon washers is cost-effective.

 The rapid fire process can punch sheets and coils in a short period of time and create less expensive orders compared to injection molding, which can require new molds for each part.
 The ability to simply adjust existing punch presses also keeps tooling costs down and enables quick turnaround, leading to more fulfilled orders over time.

 At New Process Fibre (NPF), we have a large array of punch presses ranging from 14 high speed presses to 62 hydraulic presses with capacities of 2 to 70 tons and a huge inventory of die-sets for non-metallic stamping.
 NPF is a family-owned company with almost 100 years of experience improving the in-house manufacturing process.
+To learn more about our nylon washers, please visit this page.
 For more information on how to select the best material for your next job, download our free materials selection guide.

 Black Nylon Washers: Ideal for Automotive Applications

 Demanding automotive customers rely on us at New Process Fibre Company for our excellent quality parts and in-house custom manufacturing capabilities.
 We offer the industry’s most flexible, versatile, and in-demand products, including black nylon washers.
 Highly preferred throughout the automotive industry, black nylon washers offer a strong and favorable alternative to metals.
 Nylon is economical, tough, and flexible, as well as chemical- and vibration-resistant.
 We are proud to offer automotive OEMs with a complete range of nylon solutions for self-retaining washers.